 Truck traffic to double on Williamstown Road

-When the West Gate Tunnel project is completed in late 2025, legislated truck bans are planned for City of Maribyrnong streets - with the exception of Williamstown Road in Seddon, Kingsville and Yarraville.
-The ongoing problem of outdated, noisy, dirty and unsafe trucks using residential streets in the Inner West will become focussed on this largely single lane and key residential street lined with heritage homes.
+Yet even with the new curfews, the problem of outdated, noisy, dirty and unsafe trucks in residential areas in the Inner West will remain, with the problem now focused on Williamstown Road, a largely single lane and key residential street lined with heritage homes.

-Many of those trucks will use Williamstown Road to travel between between industrial precincts in Tottenham/Brooklyn and the Port of Melbourne’s Webb Dock.
+Many of those trucks use Williamstown Road to travel between between industrial precincts in Tottenham/Brooklyn and the Port of Melbourne’s Webb Dock.

 Why are we concerned?